-Yesterday, Greg wrote his article about how keeping separate finances is a marital disaster waiting to happen.
-It brought about a great discussion that I’d really love to keep going.
+Greg wrote a very popular (and controversial) piece about how keeping separate finances is a marital disaster waiting to happen.
+It’s started a great discussion about how married couples should handle money, and I thought that it was time for me to weigh in.
 So, here are some of my thoughts on why “nothing is mine and everything is ours.”

 When I started dating my husband, he had a few small financial problems.
 Thankfully, nothing major was going on, but there were things that still had to be addressed.
 For instance, despite having a college degree, he had a low-paying job and was living in a high cost of living area.
 He had approximately $2,000 in credit card debt and no plan to pay it off.
 Additionally, he was attempting to make a living as an actor – which many of you know is a very hard thing to do.